Do I Need an Enameloplasty?

 Is it quick?

-So little of the enamel is removed during an Enameloplasty procedure that it typically takes only a few minutes.
+The dentist removes so little of the enamel during an Enameloplasty procedure that it typically takes only a few minutes.
 There’s no recovery time or discomfort post-treatment.

 Will insurance cover my Enameloplasty